yugabyte/yugabyte-db/docs/content/preview/troubleshoot/nodes/disk-full.md

 The following two recommendations are specific to [YugabyteDB Anywhere](../../../yugabyte-platform/).

-**Option 3**: Increase the disk volume size using the [Edit Universe](../../../yugabyte-platform/manage-deployments/edit-universe/#edit-a-universe) option.
+**Option 2**: Increase the disk volume size using the [Edit Universe](../../../yugabyte-platform/manage-deployments/edit-universe/#edit-a-universe) option.
 Note the following important considerations:

 - Preflight checks - YugabyteDB Anywhere performs preflight checks to ensure a smooth [smart resize](../../../yugabyte-platform/manage-deployments/edit-universe/#smart-resize) operation.
 One of the checks verifies there is no leaderless tablet in the cluster.
 To bypass this check, you can disable the `yb.checks.leaderless_tablets.enabled` global [runtime configuration flag](../../../yugabyte-platform/administer-yugabyte-platform/manage-runtime-config/) as a Super Admin user.

 - Master leader - The universe needs to have a designated master leader node to receive and process node resize requests.
 If no master leader is available, the resize operation will fail.
 After the disk space is successfully increased, the bootstrap process for the resized nodes should proceed without issues.

-**Option 4**: Add a new node using the [Edit Universe](../../../yugabyte-platform/manage-deployments/edit-universe/#edit-a-universe) option.
+**Option 3**: Add a new node using the [Edit Universe](../../../yugabyte-platform/manage-deployments/edit-universe/#edit-a-universe) option.

 Note that in a cluster with a [replication factor](../../../architecture/docdb-replication/replication/#replication-factor) (RF) of N, if more than N/2 nodes fail, adding a new node will fail.
-To recover from this situation, you need to bring some failed nodes back online (using Option 1, Option 2, or Option 3) to form a quorum, and then add new nodes.
+To recover from this situation, you need to bring some failed nodes back online (using Option 1 or Option 2) to form a quorum, and then add new nodes.
 If that's not possible, you might need to manually perform an unsafe configuration change.

 {{<warning title="Important: Accidental Disk Unmount">}}